akaspin/make-go/README.md

 include .make/Makefile.common .make/Makefile.shadow
 ```

-Use `make-go-update` target to update to latest version.
+Use `make-go-update` target to update to the latest version.